British watchdog urges caution over police facial recognition plans

 British Land, which owns the mall, said on Tuesday it did not plan to use such technology at any of its properties again.

-“All personal data processed during the trialling of the facial-recognition technology system was deleted immediately after each trial was completed,” the company said in a statement.
+“All personal data processed during the trialing of the facial-recognition technology system was deleted immediately after each trial was completed,” the company said in a statement.

 A spokeswoman for the South Yorkshire Police said the force had “supported” the trial, but did not comment on any future use.

-Porter said police use of the technology should be “proportionate” and limited to “serious and organised crime and not simply low-level issues”.
+Porter said police use of the technology should be “proportionate” and limited to “serious and organized crime and not simply low-level issues”.

+Big Brother Watch, a British civil liberties group, said there was a “secret epidemic of facial-recognition”.

+“The shady deals between police and private landlords in building these surveillance nets around popular spaces is alarming,” said the group’s director Silkie Carlo.